pivotaldigital/analytics/README.md

    ```

 ## Usage Guidelines
 After installation, you can configure the Pivotal Analytics extension from the Magento admin panel.
-Navigate to `Stores > Configuration > Pivotal > Analytics` to set up your preferences.
+Navigate to `Stores > Configuration > General > Pivotal Analytics` to set up your preferences.

 ## Features
+- Add to cart event tracking
+- View cart activity tracking
+- Purchase event tracking
+- Refund order event tracking
-- User behavior tracking
+- Order cancellation event tracking
-- Sales data analysis
-- Custom report generation

 ## Support
 For any issues or feature requests, please open an issue in the repository or contact our support team.

 ## License
-This extension is licensed under the [Your License Here].
-Please refer to the license file for more details.
+This extension is licensed under the Open Software License 3.0 (OSL-3.0).